 Karpenter

 Karpenter is an open-source serverless auto-scaling solution for Kubernetes.
-It is designed to work with Kubernetes natively along with all the major cloud providers making it easy to adopt the same for organizations running their workloads on Kubernetes.
+It is designed to work natively with Kubernetes and all the major cloud providers, making it easy for organizations running their workloads on Kubernetes to adopt it.

 Scaling AWS infrastructure is essential to ensure that web applications, servers, and databases can handle increased traffic and workload demands.
 By analyzing the infrastructure and leveraging AWS services like Aurora, CloudWatch, and Autoscaling Groups, we can effectively scale our web servers and databases.